nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 ### Bond via the Desktop wallet (recommended)

-You can bond your mix node via the Desktop wallet.
+You can bond your Mix Node via the Desktop wallet.

 * Open your wallet, and head to the `Bond` page, then select the node type `Mixnode` and input your node details.
 Press `Next`.